Paul G. Cassell

-Biography
+Early life and articles

 Born in Orange, California in 1959, Cassell received a Bachelor of Arts degree from Stanford University in 1981.
 He later received a Juris Doctor from Stanford Law School in 1984 and served as President of the Stanford Law Review.
 He was also a law clerk for Antonin Scalia, then a judge on the United States Court of Appeals for the District of Columbia Circuit, from 1984 to 1985.
 He was a law clerk for Chief Justice Warren E. Burger from 1985 to 1986.

+Later career

+US Attorney (1986-1991)

-He was then an associate deputy attorney general in the United States Department of Justice from 1986 to 1988, and an Assistant United States Attorney for the Eastern District of Virginia from 1988 to 1991.
-He was a professor of law at the S.J.
+Cassell was an associate deputy attorney general in the United States Department of Justice from 1986 to 1988, and an Assistant United States Attorney for the Eastern District of Virginia from 1988 to 1991.

+Professor of Law (1992-2002)

+Cassell was a professor of law at the S.J.
 Quinney College of Law at the University of Utah from 1992 to 2002 and since 2007.

-District court service
+Federal judge (2002-2007)

 On September 4, 2001, Cassell was nominated by President George W. Bush to a seat on the United States District Court for the District of Utah vacated by David Sam.
 Cassell was confirmed by the United States Senate on May 13, 2002, and received his commission on May 15, 2002.
-While serving as a judge, Cassell wrote several opinions that received widespread attention, including the first detailed district court opinion to declare the federal sentencing guidelines unconstitutional and a lengthy opinion decrying a fifty-five year mandatory minimum prison sentence he was compelled to impose for a low-level drug dealer, Weldon Angelos.
+While serving as a judge, Cassell wrote several opinions that received widespread attention, including the first detailed district court opinion to declare the federal sentencing guidelines unconstitutional and a lengthy opinion decrying a 55-year mandatory minimum prison sentence he was compelled to impose for a low-level drug dealer, Weldon Angelos.
 Cassell later wrote a letter to President Obama requesting a sentence commutation, and thereafter prosecutors agreed to release Angelos.
-In December 2020, President Trump gave Angelos a full pardon, citing Cassell’s opinion.
+In December 2020, President Trump granted Angelos a full pardon, citing Cassell's opinion.
 In 2005, Chief Justice Rehnquist appointed Cassell to serve as the Chair of the federal Judicial Conference's Committee on Criminal Law.
 On November 5, 2007, Cassell resigned his judicial position to return to teaching at the S.J.
 Quinney College of Law.